kaist-ina/BWA-MEME/README.md

-### BWA-MEME: BWA-MEM emulated with a machine learning approach
+## BWA-MEME: BWA-MEM emulated with a machine learning approach
+- BWA-MEME produces identical results as BWA-MEM2 and is 1.4x faster.

-BWA-MEME builds upon BWA-MEM2 and includes performance improvements to the seeding.
+- BWA-MEME builds upon BWA-MEM2 and includes performance improvements to the seeding.
-It leverages **learned index** in **suffix array search** which requires ~118 GB for the human genome.
+- BWA-MEME leverages **learned index** in **suffix array search**.
-BWA-MEME also provides feature to accomodate various memory size in servers.
+- BWA-MEME also provides feature to accomodate various memory size in servers.
-BWA-MEME produces identical results as BWA-MEM2 and is 1.4x faster.
+---

+## Contents
 - [Getting Started](#getting-started)
   * [Compile the code](#compile-the-code)
   * [Training RMI - prerequisites](#training-rmi---prerequisites)